mongodb/docs/source/includes/table-sessions-commands.rst

      - Kill all sessions.

-     - Unsupported for :atlas:`M0, M2, M5 </unsupported-commands/#unsupported-commands>`
+     - No support for :atlas:`M0, M2, M5 </unsupported-commands/#unsupported-commands>`
        and :atlas:`M10 clusters </unsupported-commands/#unsupported-commands-1>`.

    * - :dbcommand:`killAllSessionsByPattern`

      - Kill all sessions that match the specified pattern

-     - Unsupported for :atlas:`M0, M2, and M5 clusters </unsupported-commands/#unsupported-commands>`.
+     - No support for :atlas:`M0, M2, and M5 clusters </unsupported-commands/#unsupported-commands>`.

    * - :dbcommand:`killSessions`

      - Kill specified sessions.

-     - Unsupported for :atlas:`M0, M2, and M5 clusters </unsupported-commands/#unsupported-commands>`.
+     - No support for :atlas:`M0, M2, and M5 clusters </unsupported-commands/#unsupported-commands>`.

    * - :dbcommand:`refreshSessions`